 Talking to a family mediator is a good place to start.

-Family mediators work with families to help them to make decisions together: they offer an impartial and confidential service to people who are choosing to try to make decisions together, rather than asking someone else to make the decision for them.
+Family mediators work with families to help them make decisions together.
+They offer an impartial and confidential service to people who are choosing to try to make decisions together rather than ask someone else to make the decision for them.

-It can be very helpful to get some legal advice early as well, if you can afford it – family mediators don’t give advice about your particular situation but they are able to give you lots of information about the law in general terms and about research into what works for children.
+It can be very helpful to get some legal advice early as well if you can afford it – family mediators don’t advise about your particular situation, but they can give you lots of information about the law in general terms and about research into what works for children.

-We recommend finding someone who can help you work through all the strong emotions you are feeling.
+We recommend finding someone who can help you work through all your strong emotions.
 Friends can be a wonderful source of support.

 Talking things through with a professional therapist can be even better, as they have lots of experience working with people in crisis and will be able to suggest strategies that have worked in the past for other people.